broAir/sitecore-data-studio-connector/README.md

 ## Usage

 1. Create the **Data Studio Connector** named item under the `/sitecore/system/marketing control panel/`
-2. Configure the API key, etc.
+2. In the Data studio connector item - configure the API key, etc.
 3. Add a dataset
-4. Use the datastudio script to view the data
+4. Use the datastudio script to view the data.
+You will need to provide the valid api URL and Key.
+Default API url is  `https://<yoursite>/dcapi/datastudio`